+Panoramic Next: Anti-Corruption examines the most prominent recent developments in the global fight against corrupt practices.
+A panel of legal experts from key jurisdictions discuss enforcement trends, compliance risks and the related practical effects on companies' anti-corruption compliance programmes.
 Gry Bratvold is a partner at Kvale and has comprehensive international experience as an adviser to the oil and gas and offshore industries, through tenders, negotiations and advising on ongoing projects.
-She has assisted on a range of international offshore projects, of which several are FPSO and subsea projects.
-Gry also has extensive experience in sale and purchase of vessels, and in developing anti-corruption programmes.
+She has assisted on a range of international offshore projects, of which several are floating production, storage and offloading, and subsea projects.
+Gry also has extensive experience in the sale and purchase of vessels, and in developing anti-corruption programmes.

-Tobias Kilde is an associate at Kvale in the energy and offshore department.
+Tobias Kilde is a senior associate at Kvale in the energy and offshore department.
 Tobias has experience in advising national and international clients in the shipping sector with dispute and operational issues.
-Tobias also has experience in advising in anti-corruption matters.
-1 What are the key developments related to anti-corruption regulation and investigations in the past year in your jurisdiction, and what lessons can compliance professionals learn from them?
+Tobias also has broad experience in advising in anti-corruption matters.